 As with all world religions, many good and, equally, many bad things are said about Islam.
-Yet most of what’s written about Islam presents one side only, as if the other side doesn’t exist.
-Reading such books may help us understand the controversy over Islam–and I’ve included a few of the more important ones in the list.
+Yet get some sense of the controversy over Islam–and I’ve included a few of the more important ones in the list.
 But books that take a balanced approach are much more helpful, generally speaking.

 Below are some of the best books to read if you seek a truer understanding of Islam and of Muslims.
 Of course, every author here takes a position of some kind.
 But each one–whether Muslim, secular or Christian–aims to engage in a constructive discussion about Islam and what being Muslim means.
 Though a number of the books listed are written by scholars, all are easy enough to read with college-level English .